tiepdotme/joebuhlig.com/_posts/2016-01-08-Dvorak Transition.md

 **Day 5:**

-At five days in I'm already making some great progress.
-Here are the latest numbers:

 | Dvorak | Location | WPM |
 |-----|:-----:|:-----:|:-----:|:-----:|
 | The Wonderful Wizard of Oz | MBP | 22 |